rcap107/retrieve-merge-predict/README.md

 For efficiency reasons and to avoid running unnecessary operations when testing different components, the pipeline has been split in different modules that have to be run in sequence.

 ## Preparing the metadata
 Given a data lake version to evaluate, the first step is preparing a metadata file for each table in the data lake.
 This metadata is used in all steps of the pipeline.

 The script `prepare_metadata.py`is used to generate the files for a given data lake case.

-**NOTE:** This scripts assumes that all tables are saved in `.parquet` format, and will raise an error if it finds no `.parquet` files in the given path.
-Please convert your files to parquet before running this script.

 Use the command:
 ```